jdglaser/fast-to-sql/README.md

   `{'ColumnName2':'int primary key'}`
 * ```temp```: Either `True` if creating a local sql server temporary table for the connection, or `False` (default) if not.
 * ```copy```: Defaults to `False`.
 If set to `True`, a copy of the dataframe will be made so column names of the original dataframe are not altered.
 Use this if you plan to continue to use the dataframe in your script after running `fast_to_sql`.
+* ```clean_cols```: Defaults to `True`.
+If set to `False`, column names will not be cleaned when creating the table to insert the DataFrame into.
+If this is set to `False`, it is up to the caller of the function to make sure the names of the columns in the DataFrame are compatible with SQL Server.